kitbagjs/router/docs/advanced-concepts/prefetching.md

 # Prefetching

-Prefetching is a powerful feature in the Kitbag Router that allows your application to load components in advance, improving user experience by reducing the wait time when navigating to a new route.
+Prefetching is a powerful feature in Kitbag Router that allows your application to load components in advance, improving user experience by reducing the wait time when navigating to a new route.

 ::: info Async Components Only
 Prefetching is only relevant to routes with components defined with `defineAsyncComponent`.